 The short video below from United Church solidarity partner B’Tselem, a human rights organization, shows Israel’s civil administration and police serving stop-work orders (a predecessor to demolition orders) in Khan Al Ahmar on February 19, 2017:

 Israeli Civil Administration issued 42 demolition orders for Khan Al Ahmar on March 5, 2017.
 The community was given seven days to execute the orders—they must self-demolish all homes and structures, including their school.
-Shlomo Lecker, legal advocate for Khan Al Ahmar, is now trying to find a way to bring this issue before another judge.
-Lecker describes the situation as "extremely serious and urgent," adding that "maximum diplomatic pressure" is now required.
-A hearing to appeal the demolition of Khan Al Ahmar is scheduled for March 30, 2017.
+Shlomo Lecker, legal advocate for Khan Al Ahmar, describes the situation as "extremely serious and urgent," adding that "maximum diplomatic pressure" is now required.
+Since March, diplomatic visits and international pressure from United Church people and others have resulted in a delay of the planned destruction.
+An appeal court hearing for Khan al Ahmar is scheduled for April 30, 2017.

 - Write to the Hon.
 Chrystia Freeland, Minister of Foreign Affairs, and your member of Parliament: